jfrog/documentation/jfrog-applications/jfrog-cli/cli-ai/README.md

 This tool helps users access the full power of JFrog CLI without needing to remember specific syntax, ensuring efficiency and accuracy.

+{% hint style="info" %}
-> Note, This is the first version of JFrog CLI AI, hence it is limited only to Artifactory and Xray commands.
+ Note, This is the first version of JFrog CLI AI, hence it is limited only to Artifactory and Xray commands.
+{% endhint %}

 ![](../../.gitbook/assets/cli-ai.png)